Oran-123/Olympian-Quiz/README.md

 1. The username
 2. The Email address

+The form field username will default be autofocused, so the cursor is displayed inside this field when the site is loaded.

 ![Site Logo small screens](images-readme/login.png)

 Both of these fields are required.
 If a user attempts to submit the form without occupying either field, the form will prevent them from doing so, and an error message will be displayed.